Cronos Whitepaper

 Roadmap

 The Cronos Play roadmap includes integration with many open-source libraries and connectivity to commercial services such as Crypto.com Pay.
 Games will be able to receive payment cards and crypto payment processing easily.
-Users will be able to sign blockchain transactions via the Crypto.com DeFi wallet, the MetaMask wallet, or other wallets compatible with Wallet Connect.
+Users will be able to sign blockchain transactions via the Crypto.com Onchain, the MetaMask wallet, or other wallets compatible with Wallet Connect.

 Disclaimers